-- (i) the powers conferred by paragraph (b) shall not be exercised by a police officer below the rank of sergeant or an officer in charge of a police station; and - (ii) no order under paragraph (b) shall be valid after the expiration of a period of 24 hours from the time when it was made unless made or confirmed by the Commissioner of Police or the Officer Commanding Police District having authority under paragraph (a).
+- (i) the powers conferred by paragraph (b) shall not be exercised by a police officer below the rank of Sergeant or an officer in charge of a police station; and - (ii) no order under paragraph (b) shall be valid after the expiration of a period of 24 hours from the time when it was made unless made or confirmed by the Commissioner of Police or the Officer Commanding Police District having authority under paragraph (a).

-Barriers.
+Barriers

-14. (1) Notwithstanding the provisions of any other written law, any officer in charge of a police station, or a police officer of or above the rank of inspector, may - erect or place barriers in or across any road, street, path, waterway or public place in such manner as he may think fit.
+- 14. (1) Notwithstanding the provisions of any other written law, any officer in charge of a police station, or a police officer of or above the rank of inspector, may - (a) for the purpose of giving effect to an order or direction made under section 13; or - (b) whenever he considers it necessary so to do for the preservation of law and order or for the prevention or detection of crime, erect or place barriers in or across any road, street, path, waterway or public place in such manner as he may think fit.